 Also embracing the 4K resolution-without-HDR approach, the BenQ PD3200U is, almost accidentally, a 4K monitor worthy of gamers’ consideration.
 It’s a wonderfully large 32-inch display that, while its allegedly aimed at designers and creatives more than gamers, is incredibly competent for high-end gaming too.
 Its IPS panel is wonderfully clear, and the image quality is fantastic, enhanced by being in that wonderful 4K resolution.
 Additional features include its own tech such as Low Blue Light and Flicker-free elements, which make using the monitor at night vastly more comfortable.
 And its connectivity is good, offering two HDMI 2.0 ports, a DisplayPort 1.2, mini DisplayPort, dual USB 3.0 ports and a 3.5mm audio port.
 The addition of an SD card slot is an extra bonus too.

 It's worth remembering that this isn’t necessarily directly aimed at those who game, and its refresh rate of 60Hz reflects that.
 But, having said that the 4K resolution and wonderful quality will negate that for most.
-This will also make it a prime screen for those who have a console wired into their gaming room or setup, and its price will certainly tempt some to give it a try.
+This will also make it a prime screen for those who perhaps have a graphic design or video editing hobby or job, as well as those that have a console wired into their gaming room or setup, and its price will certainly tempt some to give it a try.

 A PC-focused, TV-sized monitor